tpopov94/Object-Oriented-Programming/06. Common Type System/README.md

 ============================

 ### Problem 1.
 Student class
-*	Define a class `Student`, which contains data about a student – first, middle and last name, SSN, permanent address, mobile phone e-mail, course, specialty, university, faculty.
+*	Define a class `Student`, which contains data about a student – first, middle and last name, SSN, permanent address, mobile phone, e-mail, course, specialty, university, faculty.
 Use an enumeration for the specialties, universities and faculties.
 *	Override the standard methods, inherited by `System.Object`: `Equals()`, `ToString()`, `GetHashCode()` and operators `==` and `!=`.

 ### Problem 2.
 IClonable